rohan-paul/Awesome-JavaScript-Interviews/CSS/relative-absolute-fixed-position.md

 This type of positioning is probably the most confusing and misused.
 What it really means is "relative to itself".
 If you set position: relative; on an element but no other positioning attributes (top, left, bottom or right), it will no effect on it's positioning at all, it will be exactly as it would be if you left it as position: static; But if you do give it some other positioning attribute, say, top: 10px;, it will shift its position 10 pixels down from where it would normally be.

 ## Use “relative” positioning with no displacement (just setting position: relative) to make an element a frame of reference, so that you can use “absolute” positioning for elements that are inside it

+## Fixed

+An HTML element positioned fixed is relative to the viewport and not to any other element.

+#### Containing blocks

+An essential concept when it comes to absolute positioning is the containing block: the block box that the position and dimensions of the absolutely positioned box are relative to.
+For static boxes and relatively positioned boxes the containing block is the nearest block-level ancestor—the parent element in other words.
+For absolutely positioned elements however it’s a little more complicated.
+In this case the containing block is the nearest positioned ancestor.
+By “positioned” I mean an element whose position property is set to relative, absolute or fixed—in other words, anything except normal static elements.

+So, by setting position:relative for an element you make it the containing block for any absolutely positioned descendant (child elements), whether they appear immediately below the relatively positioned element in the hierarchy, or further down the hierarchy.

+If an absolutely positioned element has no positioned ancestor, then the containing block is something called the “initial containing block,” which in practice equates to the html element.
+If you are looking at the web page on screen, this means the browser window; if you are printing the page, it means the page boundary.

+Elements with fixed positioning differ from this slightly—they always have the initial containing block as their containing block.

+So, let’s summarize this in a set of easy steps—to find the containing block for an element with position:absolute , this is what you need to do:

+Look at the parent element of the absolutely positioned element—does that element’s position property have one of the values relative, absolute or fixed?
+If so, you’ve found the containing block.
+If not, move to the parent’s parent element and repeat from step 1 until you find the containing block or run out of ancestors.
+If you’ve reached the html element without finding a positioned ancestor, then the containing block is the html element.

 ## More sources to read